rsdoiel/r-tag/client-side-rendering.md

     + [About Me](bio.md)
 ```

-That's a good start but we're linking directly to the markdown document and they're not HTML.
+That is a good start but think links are directly to the markdown document and not to the HTML.
 The markdown above renders out something like--

 ```
     <ul>